The free energy in a multi-species Sherrington-Kirkpatrick model: Introduction and main results

-where the infimum is taken over $r\geq 1$ and the sequences (\ref{zetas}) and (\ref{qs}). \end{theorem} In \cite{MS}, the inequality $F_N \leq \inf \PP(\zeta,q)$ was proved under the assumption (\ref{assumption}) using the analogue of Guerra's replica symmetry breaking interpolation \cite{Guerra}.
-For convenience, we will reproduce this result in Section \ref{Sec2label} in the formalism of the Ruelle probability cascades, which will also allow us to introduce several objects that will be used in the subsequent sections.
-In this paper we will prove the matching lower bound using the analogue of the Aizenman-Sims-Starr scheme \cite{AS2} and, in this part, the assumption $\Delta^2\geq 0$ will not be needed.
-The approach was applied previously in various situations in \cite{PPF} and \cite{WKC} and is based on the ultrametricity result in \cite{PUltra}.
-As we mentioned above, in the multi-species model we encounter a new non-trivial obstacle.
-Namely, we need to describe the joint distribution of the overlap arrays simultaneously for all species and, even though it is clear that the marginal distribution of each array will be generated by the Ruelle probability cascades as in the SK model, it is not at all clear what their joint distribution should be.
-We will develop an approach to overcome this obstacle in Sections \ref{Sec3label} and \ref{Sec4label}.
-In Section \ref{Sec3label} we will prove a multi-species version of the Ghirlanda-Guerra identities, which are similar to the original Ghirlanda-Guerra identities \cite{GG}, but apply to generic overlaps that may depend on the overlaps of all species.
-Using these identities, we will show in Section \ref{Sec4label} that the overlaps of different species are synchronized in the sense that they are deterministic functions of the overlaps of the whole system.
-This will describe the joint distribution of all overlaps and allow us to obtain the lower bound in Section \ref{Sec5label} in a straightforward way using the Aizenman-Sims-Starr scheme.
+In \cite{MS}, the inequality $F_N \leq\inf\PP(\zeta,q)$ was proved under assumption (\ref{assumption}) using the analogue of Guerra's replica symmetry breaking interpolation \cite{Guerra}.
+For convenience, we will reproduce this result in Section~\ref{Sec2label} in the formalism of the Ruelle probability cascades, which will also allow us to introduce several objects that will be used in the subsequent sections.
+In this paper we will prove the matching lower bound using the analogue of the Aizenman--Sims--Starr scheme \cite{AS2} and, in this part, the assumption $\Delta^2\geq0$ will not be needed.
+The approach was applied previously in various situations in \cite{PPF} and \cite{WKC} and is based on the ultrametricity result in~\cite{PUltra}.
+As we mentioned above, in the multi-species model we encounter a new nontrivial obstacle.
+Namely, we need to describe the joint distribution of the overlap arrays simultaneously for all species, and even though it is clear that the marginal distribution of each array will be generated by the Ruelle probability cascades as in the SK model, it is not at all clear what their joint distribution should be.
+We will develop an approach to overcome this obstacle in Sections~\ref{Sec3label} and \ref{Sec4label}.
+In Section~\ref{Sec3label} we will prove a multi-species version of the Ghirlanda--Guerra identities, which are similar to the original Ghirlanda--Guerra identities \cite{GG}, but apply to generic overlaps that may depend on the overlaps of all species.
+Using these identities, we will show in Section~\ref{Sec4label} that the overlaps of different species are synchronized in the sense that they are deterministic functions of the overlaps of the whole system.
+This will describe the joint distribution of all overlaps and allow us to obtain the lower bound in Section~\ref{Sec5label} in a straightforward way using the Aizenman--Sims--Starr scheme.
+In the last section, we will mention several interesting open questions.

-\textbf{Acknowledgement.} The author would like to thank Wei-Kuo Chen for several helpful discussions and comments about the paper.